cloudwayio/aws-codecommit-s3/README.md

 After docker instance finishes running, you must have a new file named ```artifact.zip``` in the bucket you passed to the task.

+# Integration with CI/CD

+## Option 1:

+You may run aws cli command which will require aws cli to be installed.

+aws ecs run-task --cluster default --count 1 --task-definition codecommit-test:1 --region us-east-1

+## Option 2

+You can call [AWS ECS API](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) directly with curl.

 ## Note

 EC2 Container Instance must have an EC2 Role which has access to the CodeCommit repository and S3 bucket.

+Docker image can also run locally or on the instane that runs a tool like jenkins.

 ## Reference
 [Souce Code](https://github.com/cloudwayio/aws-codecommit-s3)